canada-ca/canada-ca.github.io/_posts/2017-08-09-evidence-based-template-designs.markdown

 categories: category
 lang: en
 ---
 One of the key aspects of the Canada.ca design is a consistent template for topic pages to help citizens find and start their tasks.
-As an outcome of our optimization project for starting a business with Innovation, Science and Economic Development Canada (ISED) and Canada Revenue Agency (CRA), the product design team at TBS created a simplified Steps pattern for topic pages to organize a group of related top tasks in sequence.
+As an outcome of our optimization project for starting a business with Innovation, Science and Economic Development Canada (ISED) and Canada Revenue Agency (CRA), the product design team at Treasury Board Secretariat (TBS) created a simplified steps pattern for topic pages to organize a group of related top tasks in sequence.

 ## Topic pages fill the cracks between departments